tensorflow/addons/README.md

 conform to established API patterns seen in core TensorFlow.

 #### GPU/CPU Custom-Ops
-A major benefit of TensorFlow Addons is that there are precompiled ops for some Keras layers.
+A major benefit of TensorFlow Addons is that there are precompiled ops.
 Custom ops work on GPU only on Ubuntu.
-This is why on Windows and MacOS, Addons will fallback to a pure TensorFlow Python implementation for CPU and GPU.
+This is why on Windows and MacOS, If available, Addons will fallback to a pure TensorFlow Python implementation for custom-ops.
-Some layers don't have a Python fallback, so they may not work on Windows and MacOS with GPU.

 The order of priority in MacOS/Windows:
 1) Pure TensorFlow + Python implementation (work on cpu+gpu)